- This event has passed.

-Join us for a two-part Zoom event.
-First, a performance of “The Shelter,” rewritten from a Twilight Zone episode of the same name, where we watch neighbors react to a bomb scare.
+This was a two-part Zoom event.
+First, a radio play performance of “The Shelter,” written after a Twilight Zone episode of the same name where neighbors react to a bomb scare.
 Then, a conversation with three-time Nobel nominated peace activist Kathy Kelly about her amazing work in fighting for the better angels of our nature.

 *Donations handled through THE STILL POINT THEATRE COLLECTIVE*

 The festival is an entirely volunteer effort without any funding.
 These amazing presenters have chosen to donate their time.
 Giving ensures that we are able to support their efforts and continue to bring you this festival for free every year until we avert climate change.